TCPA class action against the Los Angeles Times. Final approval granted 2014.

 A debt collector also cannot communicate or attempt to communicate with you by sending email to any email address that the debt collector knows is a work email address.
 Exceptions to this rule may include when a debt collector sends messages to your work email when you used the email address to communicate with the debt collector about the debt and you have not opted out since or when you gave prior consent directly to a debt collector that it could use the work email address and you have not withdrawn that consent.

-Report any problems you have with a debt collector to the Federal Trade Commission (FTC), the Consumer Financial Protection Bureau (CFPB), or your state attorney general.
+Your first step should be to contact an FDCPA attorney.
+A qualified attorney will help you report any problems you have with a debt collector to the Federal Trade Commission (FTC), the Consumer Financial Protection Bureau (CFPB), or your state attorney general.
 Most states have their own debt collection laws that are different from federal laws, so your state attorney general’s office will be able to help you determine your rights under your state laws.

 In addition to reporting them, you can sue a debt collector in a state or federal court.
 You will have to file such a lawsuit within one year of when the debt collector broke the law.
 If you lose wages or incurred medical bills because of what a debt collector did, you can sue for those damages as well.
 If you cannot prove damages, the judge may still award you up to $1,000 as well as reimburse you for attorney’s fees and court costs.